Welcome to San Isidro

 Candombe: A steakhouse with massive and tasty portions.
 The pizza is excellent here, too.

-How to Get to San Isidro
+How To Get to San Isidro

 San Jose Airport (Airport Code SJO) outside San Jose is the closest international airport to San Isidro.

-Distance & Driving Time to San Isidro
+Distance and Driving Time to San Isidro

 From SJO Airport: 95 miles (153 kilometers), about 3 hours.